 The person feeding the cats in our yard is the neighbor across the street.
 She is involved in local politics and is also an Animal Advocate.
-She is perhaps in her late sixties or early 70’s and is fond of wearing very, very short shorts, reminiscent of the “hot pants” of the early 1970’s.
+She is perhaps in her late sixties or early seventies, I am not sure – and is fond of wearing very, very short shorts, reminiscent of the “hot pants” of the early 1970’s.
 From a distance she looks like a lithe, young, attractive woman with long blonde hair.
-Up close reveals overly blonded hair and heavily applied make-up which has been applied crookedly – lipstick that bleeds past the outline of the mouth, wobbly eye-liner.
-She has ornamental law ornaments, flags, wreathes, dried flowers and lights tacked to the outside of her house that are on all year long.
+Up close reveals heavy make-up which has been applied crookedly – lipstick that bleeds past the outline of the mouth, wobbly eye-liner.
+She has ornamental law ornaments, flags, wreathes, dried flowers and lights tacked to the outside of her house.
 She lives alone, and yet weekly she puts out about eight large bags of garbage (this particular observation was made by the S.O.).
-The few times I have spoken to her, she has been friendly and nice, while giving off the air of an eccentric, which is pretty much her reputation in the neighborhood.
+The few times I have spoken to her, she has alternately been either friendly and nice or totally dismissive, while giving off the air of an eccentric, which is pretty much her reputation in the neighborhood.
 I know we all have our own personal eccentricities, myself being greatly represented.
 Normally I would say I am a fan of the eccentric, at least to some degree.
 I am just painting a visual picture for you here.

 She has decided she is going to trap and rescue all the stray cats in the neighborhood and bring them somewhere (not exactly sure where, since no place will take them, including our local shelter).
 To achieve this, she has strategically placed food in other people’s yards, including in our driveway along the fenceline, which will lure these cats.
-The interesting thing is that she is not leaving food out in her own yard.
-Not only that, but I have not seen any actual traps anywhere near the food, although she claims she has caught a number of cats so far.
+I have not seen any actual traps anywhere near the food, although she claims she has caught a number of cats so far.

 The first time I discovered the food dishes and cans under the bushes next to our driveway, I told her that the cats were crapping in our garden and running out in front of our cars and that they seemed to be multiplying in our yard.
 I said I would appreciate it if she no longer fed the cats on or near our property, that it had become a nuisance and we would prefer if she put out her cat food elsewhere.
 After listening to her discourse as she went on about the strays and her trapping plans, she finally agreed to do that.

-But the cats are still running all over our yard, even more so.
+But the cats are still running all over our property, even more so.
 Not only that, they have now been joined by opossum and skunks cashing in on a free meal.

 Back to this morning, needless to say I was a bit upset after the cat crap fiasco.
 I think the fact that I was wearing boots with deep treads made it worse.
 After cleaning my boots, scrubbing my hands, washing the floor, and then finally getting in the car and backing out of the driveway to leave for work, I noticed that once again the cat dishes and food had been placed next to the fence in our driveway.
 Apparently she has been leaving them there at night and then picking them up early in the morning.
 This, after she said she would stop doing it.
 How disrespectful.
 This really ticked me off.